Venomous snakes in the United States include pit vipers (rattlesnakes, copperheads, and cottonmouths) and coral snakes.

 Prognosis depends on the person’s age and overall health and on the location and venom content of the bite.
 Almost everyone bitten by a poisonous snake survives if treated early with appropriate amounts of antivenom.

-Pit viper antivenom is made from the serum of sheep that have been immunized with snake venom.
-Giving people foreign proteins such as antibodies from sheep serum sometimes triggers an immune reaction called serum sickness.
+Pit viper antivenom is made from the serum of sheep or horses that have been immunized with snake venom.
+Giving people foreign proteins such as antibodies from sheep or horse serum sometimes triggers an immune reaction called serum sickness.

 Doctors treat serum sickness with antihistamines, such as diphenhydramine, and corticosteroids.